 Counterboring and countersinking are done on top of a drilled hole to allow the screw or bolt head to stay below the surface of the workpiece.

-The most noted difference between a countersink and counterbore is the size and shape of the screw or the tool which creates the holes in the material.
-A counterbore hole is deeper and has a square-like shape where the shoulder of the screw head can seat.
-It also allows for the addition of washers to be used.
+The most noted difference between a countersink and counterbore is the shape of the recess and the type of fastener head it is designed to accept.
+A counterbore hole is deeper and has a flat-bottom where the shoulder of the screw head can seat.
+It allows a socket head cap screw, bolt head, pocket hole screws, or washer to seat on a flat surface.

 A countersink will create a conical-shaped hole that is identical to the angled shape found on the underside of a screw which has a flat top.
 The hole can vary in depth so that the flat head can rest even with the surface or be driven in deeper and covered with a plug to hide its appearance.